Solefield Review

 WORD ON THE GROUND

-The whole community knows each other by name and there is truly an open-door policy where parents are invited to work in partnership with the staff, with the boys at the heart of all they do.
-The school’s family feel gets mentioned a lot.
+The whole community knows each other by name and there is truly an open-door policy where parents are invited to work in partnership with the staff, with happy pupils at the heart of all they do.
+The school’s family feel gets mentioned a lot by parents.

 THE MUDDY VERDICT

-Good for: Full of well-rounded boys giving everything a go and who achieve extremely well academically – but not a shouty school – and high standards of behaviour and effort are expected.
-Boys’ happiness is at the heart of everything they do and gentle types are likely to do just as well as more confident ones.
+Good for: Full of well-rounded, kind, emotionally literate children who give everything a go and who achieve extremely well academically – but not a shouty school and not a hot house.
+First-class teaching throughout and high standards of behaviour and effort expected.
+Pupils’ happiness is at the heart of everything they do and gentle individuals are likely to do just as well as more confident ones.

-Not for: Can’t compete on acreage with rural schools and no rolling fields here – but sport is a priority – they punch well above their weight and make the most of the facilities on offer nearby.
-So if it’s a large school environment you’re after you may choose to look elsewhere.
+Not for: No rolling fields on site – but sport is a priority – with great success in many, and national recognition in several.
+They punch well above their weight and make the most of the facilities and beautiful spaces on their doorstep.

-See for yourself: Go see for yourself by registering for their next Open Morning or you can arrange an individual tour, where you will have the opportunity to meet the Headmistress, teachers and pupils.
+See for yourself: Book early for one of their Saturday Open Mornings as they fill up quickly or book a Private Tour, where you will have the opportunity to meet the Headmistress, teachers and pupils.

 Solefield School, Solefields Rd, Sevenoaks TN13 1PH, Tel: 01732 452142, solefieldschool.org